Practicing as a Physician in Germany

 Well, this is not the absolute end of the story.
 Even when the equivalence has been irrevocably rejected, you can prove it by passing an exam to show equivalence, a so-called "Kenntnisprüfung (test of knowledge)".
 However, some states require the applicant to fulfill a period of adjustment ("Anpassungszeit") which usually takes 18 months and requires at least six months in the area of internal medicine as well as surgery before being allowed to take the "Kenntnisprüfung".

-Knowing the Germans use this funny Latin alphabet while at home, we use this beautiful Sanskrit.
+Knowing the Germans use this funny Latin alphabet, we use this beautiful Sanskrit at home.
 However, I don't believe that the office will really understand it.
 Do I have to translate the certificates?

 Yup!
 All documents have to be either in original or be verified copies.
 In addition, documents in languages other than German have to be translated by a court-approved translator.